awslabs/aws-iot-greengrass-accelerators/accelerators/machine_learning_inference/S3_MODELS.md

 To create or overwrite the templates, perform the following steps from a command line or terminal session:

-1. Clone the repository `git clone TODO: URL GOES HERE` and change to `tld/accelerators/machine_learning_inference`, where this `s3_models.MD` file is located.
+1. Clone the repository `git clone https://github.com/awslabs/aws-iot-greengrass-accelerators.git` and change to `aws-iot-greengrass-accelerators/accelerators/machine_learning_inference`, where this `s3_models.MD` file is located.

 1. Create the CloudFormation output file using the AWS CLI.
 Using the commands below, you can either preset the \$AWS_PROFILE, \$REGION, \$CFN_S3_BUCKET, \$ML_S3_BUCKET_URI, \$THINGNAME and \$CERTIFICATE_ID variables, or reference those directly via the `aws cloudformation package` command.
 The result of that command will be an *OUTPUT* CloudFormation template file, along with the packaged Lambda functions being copied to the S3 bucket.
 The `AWS_PROFILE` contains the credentials, account details, and optionally region to create the CloudFormation stack.